 He developed a fascination with flying during this time.
 The flame was sparked after his father let a man use a field as a runway for 50-cent plane tours.
 Houbolt built model airplanes and competed in flight contests as his interest in engineering grew.

-He went on to graduate from Joliet Township High School and excelled at Joliet Junior College before attending the University of Illinois at Urbana-Champaign and majoring in civil engineering.
+He went on to graduate from Joliet Township High School and excelled at Joliet Junior College before attending the University of Illinois Urbana-Champaign and majoring in civil engineering.
 He earned his undergraduate degree in 1940.
 He stuck around for two years for his master’s degree and was a part-time research assistant under Professor Nathan Newmark.

 Houbolt left Champaign-Urbana to start his professional career at the predecessor to NASA, the National Advisory Committee for Aeronautics (NACA), at the Langley Memorial Aeronautical Laboratory.
 After winning the 1956 Rockefeller Public Service Award, he earned his PhD from the Swiss Federal Institute of Technology, Zürich.